 The mysterious death of Elizabeth Jefferson

 On the afternoon of February 21, 1774, Virginia was rocked by the first earthquake in its recorded history.
-Somewhere between a 6.5 and 7.5 magnitude, it was strong enough to rip buildings from their foundations.
+Somewhere around a magnitude 4.5, it was strong enough to rip buildings from their foundations.
 At Monticello, Thomas Jefferson wrote that it “shook the houses so sensibly that every body run out of doors.”

 We don’t know how much the shaking may have startled Jefferson’s little sister Elizabeth, who disappeared after the quake.
 What we do know, according to Jefferson’s account book, is that she was found three days later and buried eleven days after that.

 After reading about her death in Jon Meacham’s Thomas Jefferson: The Art of Power, I wanted to know everything I could about this story that had all the makings of a Girl with the Dragon Tattoo-style family mystery – a bizarre disaster, a missing sister, even a body of water!

 What I found was that only a few scant details survived.
 What surprised me even more was how that didn’t stop two biographers – one a Pulitzer Prize winner – from sensationalizing the facts with their own scintillating details.
 These authors also jumped to some egregiously shaky conclusions about Elizabeth Jefferson’s life and death.

 One tantalizing piece of evidence we have about 30-year-old Elizabeth indicates she was “feeble minded.”
 Most of what we know about her comes from a single letter written almost a hundred years after her death.